syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the Status text for dialog popup.
+Sets the upload file Status (header text) to the dialog popup.